bugtrons/bugtrons-1/participation-guidelines.md

 ᐉ Judgement will be done on the basis of microsoft forms' submission. <br />
 ᐉ This round definitely includes buggy code to debug to ace this contest.
 Let's cool down! <br />
 ᐉ Pressence of non-participating collaborators in your `hacker-<your name>` private repository will result in immediate disqualification.<br />
-ᐉ This round will be scheduled as the second competition from 9.30 PM - 10.00 PM. <br />
+ᐉ This round will be scheduled as the second competition from 9.30 PM - 10.00 PM (IST). <br />
   - [Problem]()

 <p align="center">